 Assessed in relation to potential impacts on education, outreach, and/or service.
 For example, criteria for evaluating broader impacts could include the potential for catalyzing new collaborations, activities that contribute to PI professional development, and/or outcomes that benefit the broader plant science research community.
 Broader impacts could also include activities that promote scientific leadership (e.g. leadership in student organizations or professional societies), service to the plant science community (e.g. panel service), science outreach, and mentoring.

-- Cover Page: Use the Cover Page Template, which is provided. (cover page template)
+- Cover Page: Use the Cover Page Template

 - Research Interests: Provide a brief description of your background, your current thesis project, and your long-term scientific goals (~0.5 page to 1 page max per investigator).

 - Research Proposal: Present the rationale for your project in an Introduction section and provide sections describing your Objectives and Experimental Approach (3 pages max, excluding references).